cliffrowley/makesafaridrumpf/README.md

 ## Installing

 There are two ways to install this extension.
-Either use the latest signed release [here], or build and sign it yourself using the Safari extension builder if you prefer.
+Either use the latest signed release [here](https://dl.dropboxusercontent.com/u/303485845/Drumpf/Safari/MakeSafariDrumpf.safariextz), or build and sign it yourself using the Safari extension builder if you prefer.

 ## Contributing